-In January 2022, the state of New Jersey introduced a joint resolution designating October of each year as “First Responders Appreciation Month,” a salute to the contributions of law enforcement, firefighters, and emergency services personnel in caring for the security and well-being of this state.
+In January 2022, the state of New Jersey introduced a joint resolution designating October of each year as “First Responders Appreciation Month,” a salute to the contributions of law enforcement, firefighters, and emergency services personnel in safeguarding the security and well-being of the state.

 But what about their well-being?